HCL-TECH-SOFTWARE/connections-doc/v8-cr2/admin/overview/i_ovr_r_whats_new_cr2.md

 Find out about features that are new or updated in this release of HCL Connections.

--   See the article [Update Strategy for HCL Connections 8.0](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0101180) on the HCL Support site to obtain the latest updates Connections Server, including required critical updates.
+-   See the article [Update Strategy for HCL Connections 8.0](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0101180) on the HCL Support site to obtain the latest updates to the Connections Server, including required critical updates.

 -   **Download** Connections 8.0 CR2 from the [HCL Software License & Download portal](https://hclsoftware.flexnetoperations.com), and Component Pack 8 CR2 from [Harbor](https://hclcr.io/harbor/projects/15/repositories).